OGGM/oggm.github.io/_posts/2021-04-13-5th-workshop-new-date-again.md

 tags: workshop
 ---

-Due to the current pandemic situation, the 5th OGGM workshop has been moved (again), this time to **September 20 to 24** (Monday to Thursday), and will take place in Neuharlingersiel, Germany, as planned before.
+Due to the current pandemic situation, the 5th OGGM workshop has been moved (again), this time to **September 20 to 24** (Monday to Friday), and will take place in Neuharlingersiel, Germany, as planned before.
 Registrations will remain valid.
 Also note that there are still a few open spots.
 To register, please contact [info@oggm.org](mailto:info@oggm.org).

 ### What is it ?